cabgfx/wordpress-boilerplate/README.md

 [st]: https://github.com/viewportindustries/starkers
 [ro]: https://github.com/retlehs/roots

-## Set up a new WP site
+## Set up a new site

-Create a new directory for your site and open it
+Create a directory for your site and open it
 ```bash
 mkdir my-new-site && cd my-new-site
 ```